kingbode/Covid-19-Data-Science-using-Python/README.md

 V2.5:

 - Added date and time fields in json and csv files.
-- Now saving all future data with date and tiem fields.
+- Now saving all future data with date and time fields.
-- Adding function to aggreagte all CSV files into one file 'c:\WebScraping-Covid-19\Aggregated_Data.csv'.
+- Adding function to aggregate all CSV files into one file 'c:\WebScraping-Covid-19\Aggregated_Data.csv'.

 =====================================
 Working on below: